 |Skin tags are not contagious||Most warts are contagious|

-When you want to treat warts, there is no specific over-the-counter medication that is recommended.
+When you want to treat skin tags, there is no specific over-the-counter medication that is recommended.
 However, treating skin tags using salicylic acid-based wart treatments may damage the skin and cause scars.

 It is not good to use wart remover or fingernail polish on skin tags because these products are meant for hard skin surfaces such as nails and warts.
 If you need to get rid of skin tags effectively, you should ask your doctor for advice instead of using products that can damage your skin.